In Austin’s growing social sector, what does it take to be a well-rounded, competent nonprofit leader?

 Communication & Relationship Management

-Leading Others and Managing Up: Motivating and inspiring others, including those that do not report to you.
+Motivating and inspiring others, including those that do not report to you

-Fundraising: Identifying, soliciting, tracking and stewarding charitable relationships and funds that sustain an nonprofit organization.
+Identifying, soliciting, tracking, and stewarding charitable relationships and funds that sustain a nonprofit organization.